ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

 ## workflow

+- [ ] change from bash to zhs to get better autocomplete
 - [ ] vimium chrome
 - [ ] change the defult file mangaer also when it get called by zen browser
 - [ ] images support nvim (also copy and paste into vim like obsidian)